Policies and Procedures for Assistantships

 Teaching Assistantships (GTA, GTI)

 Teaching assistantships are awarded by the academic department requiring instructional services.
 GTAs assist faculty members in teaching.
 GTIs have full responsibility for the course(s) they are assigned to teach.
 GTA or GTI appointments are usually for two semesters of the academic year.
 Opportunities for one-semester teaching assignments (including summer) may be available in some departments.
-International students whose first language is not English must take the SPEAK test before beginning a GTA or GTI assignment.
-The Center for Teaching and Learning administers the SPEAK test year round.
+International students whose first language is not English must take the language assessment before beginning a GTA or GTI assignment.
+The Center for Teaching and Learning administers the language assessment year round.